airswap/airswap-about/contracts/swap.md

 # `swap`

-An atomic token swap between a maker and a taker.
+An atomic token swap between a signer and a sender.

 ```java
 function swap(